 However, unnecessary support calls are still a significant driver of both customer and organizational pain.
 One company we worked with had nearly 20,000 calls per year from customers simply asking where their orders were.
 At an average cost of $30 per call, that translates to $600,000 in direct costs.
 (Not to mention the risk of churn and reduced order size.)

 Monetize Your Mapping Efforts

 After you’ve decided which problem to attack, worked through the rest of our Five Question Framework, completed your journey mapping (following the best practices laid in out in our book, of course!), and move to the Action phase, you now have several ways to track your impact.

 Journey mapping has a huge potential to show off the business value of your customer experience program.
-(That’s why it’s one of the three ways to show ROI highlighted in our CX for Skeptics white paper and webinar.)
+(It’s one of the three ways to show ROI highlighted in our CX for Skeptics white paper and webinar.)

-Coming out of this global pandemic, your organization will be stretched for resources.
+In the wake of the pandemic, your organization may be stretched for resources.
 It’s up to us in CX to show how an improved customer experience is the most efficient way to improve the company’s financial results.